-- ✓ The Health Sciences Council is conducting strategic planning focusing on innovative ways to collaboratively promote health and wellness. - ✓ The Global Education Program coordinated over 30 events in partnership with community, faculty and student groups, promoting dialogue on critical global issues. - √ 480 High School Students from northern Alberta gathered at the 2012 High School Model United Nations Conference, discussing possible "resolutions" to many contemporary global issues.
-The conference is run entirely by undergraduate students. - ✓ Engineering hosted a large number of elementary, middle and high school students during the Discover E camps that expose students to the excitement of engineering, technology and science.
-During 2012, 111 week-long camps were offered in rural and aboriginal communities across western and northern Canada with 2,102 students (38% female) participating.
-Discover E reached over 9,000 students in many northern communities in Alberta, BC, Yukon and NWT.
-A
+- The Health Sciences Council is conducting strategic planning focusing on innovative ways to collaboratively promote health and wellness. - The Global Education Program co-ordinated more than 30 events in partnership with community, faculty, and student groups, promoting dialogue on critical global issues.

+- 480 high school students from northern Alberta gathered at the 2012 High School Model United Nations Conference, discussing possible "resolutions" to many contemporary global issues.
+The conference is run entirely by undergraduate students. - Engineering hosted a large number of elementary, middle and high school students during the Discover E camps that expose students to the excitement of engineering, technology, and science.
+During 2012, 111 week-long camps were offered in rural and Aboriginal communities across western and northern Canada, with 2,102 students (38 per cent female) participating.
+Discover E reached more than 9,000 students in many northern communities in Alberta, British Columbia, the Yukon and the Northwest Territories.
+A total of 4,376 Aboriginal students were reached through Discover E's activities in 2012, an increase of almost 40 per cent from 3,142 Aboriginal students in 2011. - Medicine & Dentistry and the School of Public Health have collaborated closely with the University of Calgary, University of Lethbridge, Alberta Innovates - Health Solutions, and Alberta Health Services in the Campus Alberta Health Outcomes and Public Health Initiative. - The Campus Alberta Health Outcomes and Public Health partners have been engaged with CIHR on the development of the Strategy for Patient Oriented Research (SPOR) SUPPORT Unit for Alberta. - Medicine & Dentistry has been collaborating closely with Alberta Health Services on the development of strategic clinical networks (SCNs).
+Six SCNs were launched in 2012 and another six will be launched in 2013, each in core areas of clinical care.

-- total of 4,376 aboriginal students were reached through Discover E's activities in 2012, which was an almost 40% increase from 3,142 aboriginal students in 2011. - ✓ Medicine and Dentistry and Public Health have collaborated closely with the University of Calgary, University of Lethbridge, Alberta Innovates-Health Solutions, and Alberta Health Services in the Campus Alberta Health Outcomes and Public Health Initiative. - ✓ The Campus Alberta Health Outcomes and Public Health partners have been engaged with CIHR on the development of the Strategy for Patient Oriented Research (SPOR) SUPPORT Unit for Alberta. - ✓ Medicine and Dentistry has been collaborating closely with Alberta Health Services on the development of Strategic Clinical Networks (SCNs).
-Six SCNs were launched in 2012 and another six will be launched in 2013, each in core areas of clinical care. - ✓ Health Promotions students from First Nations across Alberta, sponsored by First Nations Inuit Health, completed the Aboriginal Health Promotion Citation program.
-Currently another 26 are enrolled, all of whom are expected to graduate in June 2013. - ✓ Medicine and Dentistry along with the University of Calgary are defining a biobanking strategy for the province. - ✓ Rehabilitation Medicine offered three new workshops in partnership with external agencies (Alberta Health Services, Medichair, Spinal Cord Injury Treatment Society, Restorative Therapies, University of Calgary, McCaig Institute for Bone and Joint Health, Alberta Osteoarthritis and Alberta Innovates) which covered topic areas in Sitting Solutions, Functional Electrical Stimulation, and Total Knee Arthroplasty.
-The workshops attracted over 200 clinicians, U of A students and the public. - ✓ Both Physical Therapy and Speech Language Pathology operated student clinics to treat clients referred from the community. - ✓ Rehabilitation Medicine in conjunction with the Glenrose Hospital has developed the first student led rehabilitation clinic in Alberta.
-Due to the success of this program, there will now be expansion into pediatrics in 2013. - ✓ Extension hosted the national conference "CLLoC 2012 Celebrating Lifelong Learning in Our Communities".
-The conference celebrated the process of engagement between sponsors of lifelong learning and their surrounding communities for the purpose of creating a culture of lifelong learning
+- Health Promotions students from First Nations across Alberta, sponsored by First Nations Inuit Health, completed the Aboriginal Health Promotion Citation program.
+Currently another 26 are enrolled, all of whom are expected to graduate in June 2013. - Medicine & Dentistry, along with the University of Calgary, are defining a biobanking strategy for the province. - Rehabilitation Medicine offered three new workshops in partnership with external agencies (Alberta Health Services, Medichair, Spinal Cord Injury Treatment Society, Restorative Therapies, University of Calgary, McCaig Institute for Bone and Joint Health, Alberta Osteoarthritis and Alberta Innovates).
+The workshops covered topic areas in Sitting Solutions, Functional Electrical Stimulation, and Total Knee Arthroplasty.
+The workshops attracted more than 200 clinicians, U of A students, and members of the public. - The departments of Physical Therapy and Speech Language Pathology operated student clinics to treat clients referred from the community. - Rehabilitation Medicine, in conjunction with the Glenrose Hospital, developed the first student-led rehabilitation clinic in Alberta.
+Due to the success of this program, there will be expansion into pediatrics in 2013. - Extension hosted the national conference "CLLoC 2012

+Celebrating Lifelong Learning in Our Communities."
+The conference celebrated the process of engagement between sponsors of lifelong learning and their surrounding communities for the purpose of creating a culture of lifelong learning.